 Applications from students who intend to study away in the fall 2021 semester on an approved program that offers courses related to the summer research internship at AUB IFI (e.g., Middle East studies) are given preference.
 Students should note in their personal statement to what fall program they intend to apply and how the summer experience relates to courses and/or experiences related to that program.
 Examples of fall semester pairings with AUB IFI summer research internship include: AUB Exchange Program, SOAS London (through Arcadia or IFSA), AMIDEAST programs, American University of Cairo, programs in Jordan (Middelbury, SIT or CET).

 After participation in the program, students are required to:

-- Complete an evaluation of your experience for Amherst.
+- Complete an evaluation of the experience for Amherst College.

-- Organize an event with the Global Education Office about your study abroad country and program.
+- Organize an event with the Global Education Office about the experience/program/location.

 Please note the following:

 - Students traveling to countries with a U.S. State Department Travel Advisory Level 3 must petition the college to travel on college-sponsored trips to that country and complete the Special Acknowledgement of Risk form (which includes a parent signature).